 Notice that the table also displays both the Client Balance and the Account Balance for each client on the report.
 This allows you to see the complete totals due for each of these clients.
 In contrast, the "Total due this time period" only sums the balances of each of the sessions on this particular report.
 It may or may not match the complete Client and/or Account Balances owed on the account.

 The Payments Received report gives you information on all payments you've received during the time period you specify.
 In the report filter, you can choose whether you want to see all payments, only payments from clients or only payments from insurance companies:

 The actual report tells you the total amount of each payment and also, the amount of the payment that's been allocated plus any unallocated amount.
 This makes this report useful in finding payments you might have missed that need to be allocated.
+For subscribers using the Stripe payment processing that's built in to the program, the reference numbers are automaticlly listed.
 The report also has a tool that allows you to delete payments that may have been entered in error:

 What this isThe Clearinghouse Reports section holds those reports that provide feedback from the clearinghouse regarding claims you've efiled.
 There are also tools allowing you to work with this informtion.
 There are two reports in this section: Claim Status and ERAs (Electronic EOBs).

 What it looks like